lukewhyte/d3-scale-break/README.md

     .range([0, 1000])
 ```

-In the above example, the scope method delineates that within the range of 0 to 1000, the first subdomain should occupy the first 25% (0-250), the second subdomain, the middle 50% (250-750) and the final subdomain the final 25% (750-1000).
+In the above example, the scope method delineates that within the range of 0 to 1000, the first subdomain should occupy the first 25% (0-250), the second subdomain the middle 50% (250-750) and the final subdomain the final 25% (750-1000).

 If no scope is specified, the method returns the current array of subscopes.

 <a name="range" href="#range">#</a> <i>continuous</i>.<b>range</b>([<i>range</i>])

-There is no difference between D3's range method and `d3-scale-break`'s: All subscales will be interpolated to the single range.
+There is no difference between D3's range method and `d3-scale-break`'s – all subscales will be interpolated to the single range.

 ### axis